DeepSpeed Data Efficiency: A composable library that makes better use of data, increases training efficiency, and improves model quality

 Table 3: GPT-3 1.3B pretraining data consumption and average evaluation accuracy on 19 tasks.

-Table 4: BERT-Large pretraining data consumption and average finetuning accuracy on 4 tasks.
+Table 4: BERT-Large pretraining data consumption and average GLUE finetuning score on 8 tasks.

 |Case||Train data||ImageNet Top-1 Acc|